It’s a distressing experience for an organisation when, without warning, it receives a civil penalty UK immigration notice from the Home Office.

 - Additionally to mitigating factors 1 and 2, is there evidence that the employer has implemented effective right-to-work verification procedures?

 Employers will only be eligible for reductions if they can provide evidence of meeting the mitigating factors.
-Each mitigating factor will result in a £5,000 reduction per worker in the penalty.
+Each mitigating factor may result in a £5,000 reduction per worker in the penalty.

 Notably, a business will only be eligible for a reduction based on mitigating factor 3 (effective right to work checking practises) if it has already qualified for a reduction based on mitigating factors 1 and 2 (reporting suspicions to the Home Office and active cooperation with the Home Office, respectively).